medmaca/PGCNA/README.md

 ####Changing input file separator and header size
 The default input format is a tab ("\t") separated file with a single header line.
 This can be changed with the **--fileSep** and **--headerL** parameters, so for a .csv file with 3 header lines:

 ```
 ./pgcna.py -w workFolderPath -d expressionFilePath --fileSep "," --headerL 3
 ```

 ####Changing the number of retained edges
-The default is to retain the top 3 edges per gene, and in our paper we show that there is no benefit from increasing this.
+The default is to retain the top 3 most correlated edges per gene, and in our paper we show that there is no benefit from increasing this.
 However, should users wish to increase this they can using the **--edgePG** parameter.
-Increasing the number of edges will result in the **louvain/fastUnfol** method generating fewer modules, yet these modules will be super sets of modules produced with fewer edges.
+Increasing the number of edges will result in the **louvain/fastUnfold** method generating fewer clusters/module, yet these clusters will be super sets of clusters/modules produced with fewer edges.

 To run PGCNA retaining 5 edges

 ```
-./pgcna.py -w workFolderPath -d expressionFilePath --edgePG
+./pgcna.py -w workFolderPath -d expressionFilePath --edgePG 5
 ```

 ####Louvain/FastUnfold options
 By default PGCNA will run 100 clusterings of the data using louvain and will then process the best one (judged by louvain modularity score).
 Users may wish to increase both the number of clusterings of the network that are carried out and the fraction retained for downstream processing.

-For instance to run 1000 clusterings and retain the top 10:
+For instance to run 10,000 clusterings and retain the top 10:

 ```
-./pgcna.py -w workFolderPath -d expressionFilePath -n 1000 -r 10
+./pgcna.py -w workFolderPath -d expressionFilePath -n 1e4 -r 10
 ```

 See **Output** for information on all downstream files.